Mikenziokah/alx-system_engineering-devops/0x01-shell_permissions/README.md

-this script changers a file owner from hello to betty
+this script creats an empty file by the name hello